Galser/vagrant-multimachine-web-mysl/README.md

   vagrant@mysql:~$ hostname
   mysql
  ```
-- Let's check status of all machines in stakc, first - you should exit the SSH session
+- Let's check status of all machines in stack, but first - you should exit the current SSH session.
+Run :
  ```
  exit
  ```